Featured Snippet Optimization: How to Win Position Zero

 On this page

-A featured snippet is a single page’s content elevated to “position zero” on a Google SERP, rendered above the organic results with the source URL beneath it.
-Google pulls a paragraph, list, table, or video clip directly from the cited page.
-The user often gets their answer without clicking through, but when they do click, the CTR is materially higher than any organic position.
+A featured snippet is a single page’s content elevated above the organic results, with the source URL shown beneath it.
+Google pulls a paragraph, list, table, or short video clip directly from the cited page.
+The user often gets their answer without clicking, but when they do click, the snippet occupies the most visible position on the page.

-1. Snippets are zero-sum.
-Exactly one URL wins.
-Every other ranking page on that query loses the snippet click.
+- Snippets are zero-sum.
+Exactly one URL wins the box, and every other ranking page on that query loses the snippet slot.

 The four snippet formats

 Google picks one of four snippet formats based on the query and the source content.
-The format Google is already showing for a query is the format your page needs to match.
+The format Google is already showing for a query is the format your page needs to match — format matching is the core of featured snippet optimization.

 Check the existing SERP before writing the page.
 If the current snippet is a numbered list, write a numbered list.
-If it’s a table, write a table.
+If it is a table, write a table.

 Strip the theory.
 The HTML pattern that wins paragraph snippets: